compas-rrc/compas_rrc_start/README.md

 ### RobotStudio

-* [ABB RobotStudio](https://new.abb.com/products/robotics/robotstudio): Available for free on a 30-days trial version.
+* [ABB RobotStudio](https://new.abb.com/products/robotics/robotstudio): We use this tool to simulate the robot cells.
+Available for free on a 30-days trial version.
 Universities usually obtain free license packages, commercial users require paid subscriptions for robot simulation.
-After installation, make sure you install the following packages:
+* After installation, make sure you install the following packages:
   * Latest RobotWare version for IRC5
   * Latest RobotWare version for OmniCore